cfengine/documentation/enterprise-cfengine-guide/design-center/configure-sketches-enterprise/mission-portal-sketches.markdown

 ## Filter available sketches in the Design Center app

-CFEngine Enterprise comes with many sketches that are available out of the box to all users of the Design Center app.
+CFEngine Enterprise comes with many sketches that are available out of the box to all users of the **Design Center App**.
 You can remove some of them in one of two ways:

 * Remove the sketch from `/var/cfengine/design-center/sketches`
 * Remove the `enterprise_compatible` tag from the `sketch.json` file that is located in the